-If you’re looking for a professional 3D printer for fairly large and complex projects, this elegant delta design should get your attention.
-It uses FDM technology to build 3D models from rolls of filament, but instead of the more common cartesian printers, the TRILAB DeltiQ 2 has a fixed round build plate with the extruder suspended between three arms that move the print head along three axis.
-It gives this model a fairly small footprint, while its high tower design ensures it is able to print some quite large pieces.
+This elegant delta design should get your attention if you’re looking for a professional 3D printer for fairly large and complex projects.
+It uses FDM technology to build 3D models from rolls of filament.
+Still, instead of the more common cartesian printers, the TRILAB DeltiQ 2 has a fixed round build plate with the extruder suspended between three arms that move the print head along three axes.
+It gives this model a fairly small footprint, while its high tower design ensures it can print some quite large pieces.

 And unlike most 3D printers, it has two extruder options, one for standard PLA and PETG and the other for flexibles.
 It just requires a little retooling to swap between them.
-The TRILAB DeltiQ 2 uses some of the best components available in its construction and the interface is a smartphone running a dedicated app.
-This is a handsome, high-end workshop printer that would sit well in any laboratory, studio or classroom.
+The TRILAB DeltiQ 2 uses some of the best components available in its construction, and the interface is a smartphone running a dedicated app.
+This handsome, high-end workshop printer would sit well in any laboratory, studio or classroom.

 Read our full TRILAB DeltiQ 2 review (opens in new tab).

-Prusa Research revolutionized the FDM 3D printer market and this model looks set to do the same for SLA printers.
-While this printer uses stereolithography technology, it's in fact a slight variant, known as MSLA.
-This uses a monochrome LCD and UV LED to expose the resin which is a cheaper than using precision lasers but just as accurate.
-The SL1S SPEED replaces the outgoing SL1 and as you might have guessed from that model name, it’s faster – around ten times faster and with a vastly improved print quality.
-With support from the excellent PrusaSlicer software and a huge open source community, the speedy new model looks set to lead the SLA market.
+Prusa Research revolutionized the FDM 3D printer market, and this model looks set to do the same for SLA printers.
+While this printer uses stereolithography technology, it's a slight variant known as MSLA.
+This uses a monochrome LCD and UV LED to expose the resin, which is cheaper than precision lasers but just as accurate.
+The SL1S SPEED replaces the outgoing SL1, and as you might have guessed from that model name, it’s faster – around ten times faster and with a vastly improved print quality.
+The speedy new model looks set to lead the SLA market with support from the excellent PrusaSlicer software and a huge open-source community.

 Read our full Original Prusa SL1S 3D printer review (opens in new tab).